2018 Early Bird Classes (Friday afternoon – no additional charge)

 (Note classes may change and new ones will be added)

-Eleven spots will be available for one-on-one mentoring by Award Winning, Best Selling author, Yvonne Lehman, Best Selling author and speaker Vonda Skelton, Social Media whiz-gal, Edie Melson, and successful authors Linda Gilden and Larry Leech.
+Eleven spots will be available for one-on-one mentoring by Award Winning, Best Selling author, Yvonne Lehman, author and teacher, Larry Leech, Social Media whiz-gal, Edie Melson, and successful author and speaker, Linda Gilden.

 Mentoring spots are open to writers who have a novel or non-fiction manuscript in progress.
 The mentoring will be a 1-hour to 1.5 hours one-on-one time where Yvonne will work with fiction.
-Vonda will do speaking as well.
+Linda will do speaking, magazine and articles, and non-fiction.
 Speakers should have the beginnings of a platform.
-And she will work specifically with you on your novel, fiction or non-fiction proposal, plot and writing.
+And she will work specifically with you on your novel, non-fiction proposal, and presentation.
 While Edie will work with you on your website, blog, and social media.
-Linda will help with your non-fiction and magazine work.
-Larry will mentor memiors, proposals, and non-fiction.
+Larry will help with your non-fiction and magazine work, also memoirs.
 The cost is $50 (additional to your boot camp registration) and the spots are first come, first serve.
 You will contact Terri Kelly at [email protected] AFTER you register to apply for one of these mentoring spots.